LieBtrau/chickenguard-2019-upgrade/docs/PRD.md

 1. Central button : wakes up the web server
 2. Buttons on either side of the central button are only for manual control of the door.

+### LED functionality
+1. Blink RED when power is low and battery needs to be replaced.
+2. Blink GREEN when door is moving.

 ### Normal operation
 Door opens/closes in three modes:
   * Mode 1 : user pushes up/down
   * Mode 2 : automatical by sunset, sunrise control
   * Mode 3 : automatical by preset time
+Door must stop when it hits a chicken before the end of the travel.

 # Release Criteria
 ...performance baseline